Keep Working Without Freezing Up

-Companies no longer have to compromise on functionality and information access just because of the environment.
-Devices built for cold storage scanning are able to withstand the cold temperature as well as the transition from cold to warm locations.
+Companies no longer have to compromise on functionality and information access because of the environment.
+Devices that are built for cold storage scanning can withstand the cold temperature as well as the transition from cold to warm locations.
 Cold air, frost, and condensation all create challenges when it comes to cold storage scanning equipment.

 - Batteries can’t release energy when temperatures drop below certain levels which will result in reliability and productivity problems that threaten on-time performance and reduce overall efficiency.